-Help us tell the stories of 8 million men and women and ensure they are not forgotten
+Help us to tell the stories of millions of men and women

 The Imperial War Museum was founded in 1917 ‘not as a monument to military glory’, but to record the 'toil and sacrifice’ of everyone who had served in uniform or worked on the home front during the First World War.

 Now, in the digital age, we can work together to achieve that vision by creating the permanent digital memorial.
-8 million men and women from across Britain and the Commonwealth contributed to the First World War – help ensure they are not forgotten and that their stories are properly told and saved for future generations.
+More than 7.6 million men and women from across Britain and the Commonwealth contributed to the First World War – help ensure that they are not forgotten and that their stories are properly told and saved for future generations.

 Remember a Life Story